 Dan has worked in specialist schools for over nine years as a Sports Coach and Teaching Assistant.
 He started his career in the UK, and in 2015 Dan travelled to Tasmania to play semi-professional football, where he stayed for three years before coming to Melbourne.

 Dan was coaching tennis at the young age of 13.
-After starting as a tennis coaching assistant, he eventually worked his way up to become a qualified tennis coach.
-Dan is passionate about supporting students who have negative experiences in mainstream settings after experiencing similar challenges.
+After starting as a tennis coaching assistant, he eventually became a qualified tennis coach.
+Dan is passionate about supporting students with negative experiences in mainstream settings after experiencing similar challenges.

 Sports Coach and Teaching Assistant

-Amelie has worked as a sports coach and Teaching Assistant alongside playing hockey in many countries including The Netherlands, Argentina and the USA.
-After finishing her Masters in Education at the University of Massachusetts, she returned to the U.K. to work in a specialist school before coming to Australia to continue her hockey and teaching career.
+Amelie has worked as a sports coach and TA alongside playing hockey in many countries, including The Netherlands, Argentina and the USA.
+After finishing her masters in education at the University of Massachusetts, she returned to the U.K. to work in a specialist school before coming to Australia to continue her hockey and teaching career.

-Inside the classroom, Amelie is passionate about building positive relationships with students as well as finding students’ strengths to enhance confidence and motivation towards learning.
+In the classroom, Amelie is passionate about building positive relationships with students and finding students’ strengths to enhance confidence and motivation towards learning.